 Radvilavičiūtė’s second collection of essays, shortlisted for the Book of the Year Award in 2011, and a winner of the European Union Prize for Literature in 2012, in some ways continues the themes and moods of the first collection.
 The main character, if essays can be said to have characters at all, is a single and lonely woman of a certain age.
 However, the first book dealt with relationships between men and women much more directly.
 This one is more circumspect, and the emphasis is on loneliness rather than on relationships.
 Loneliness is dreaded, desired and impossible to achieve.
 The central theme is complemented by a broad variety of other themes, easily discernible references to mundane, everyday life, from brand names to Hollywood stars.
 It reveals her personal attitude towards society and its problems.
 Some critics note that these themes make the book easy to read for a very wide audience, hence its popularity.
 But it is not ‘popular’ literature.
 As writing, it is both complicated and skilfully controlled.
 The doyenne of the essay keeps getting better at it.

 Croatian: Noćas ću ja spavati do zida.
+Translated by Mirjana Bračko.
 Zagreb: Disput, 2017

 German: Der lange Spaziergang auf einer kurzen Mole oder: Mein Spiel gegen mich selbst: selected essays.
+Translated by Cornelius Hell.
 Wiesbaden: Corso Verlag, 2017

-Noerwegian: I natt sover jeg ved veggen: selected essays.
+Norwegian: I natt sover jeg ved veggen: selected essays.
+Translated by Paal Arbo.
 Tvedestrand: Bokbyen ved Skagerrak, 2017

 English: Those Whom I Would Like to Meet Again.
+Translated by Elizabeth Novickas.
 Dalkey Archive Press, 2013